 Once again the Red Bank Guinness Oysterfest was a huge success!

-This was Health In Hands' fourth year participating as a vendor, and Dr. Solan and Dr. Storti introduced Chiropractic to over 70 new people.
-As always it was a high energy day with beutiful weather and a great crowd of people who were very interested in what we were talking about and showing people.
+This was Health In Hands' seventh year participating as a vendor, and Dr. Solan and Dr. Storti introduced Chiropractic to over 70 new people.
+As always it was a high energy day with beautiful weather and a great crowd of people who were very interested in what we were talking about and showing people.

 Thanks to everyone who participated.